MISSION

 PASTORS

 We adapt pastoral training to the needs of the men within our ministry.
 Traditional pastoral training often requires students to relocate, take on debt, and study full-time in academia.
 Our approach aims to fill the gaps of these traditional methods by serving the men who cannot make those commitments.
 Some men will be working full-time to support their family and their church.
 Others will learn better from hands-on practice of pastoral ministry rather than abstract lectures and graded tests.
-We currently offer these men two opportunities.
-First is an Agros internship.
-These span from 6-week unpaid commitments to longer opportunities with stipends.
-Second is an Agros workshop, one-day, 8-hour practicums in a focused area of pastoral ministry.
-You can review our workshops by going to this page.
+We offer a variety of opportunities for training.
+We have an apprenticeship, courses, and internships, all of which seek to adapt to the needs of the men we train.
+You can learn more about these opportunities by going to this page.

 HOW WE SUPPORT